BurntSushi/rust-csv/bench/README.md

 here](https://github.com/BurntSushi/rust-csv/blob/master/bench/results).

-To run the short, medium and large benchmarks, make sure Go is installed run this in ./golang
+To run the short, medium and large benchmarks, make sure Go is installed run this in the current directory:

     go test -bench '.*'

-To run the super huge benchmark (3.6GB), you'll need to download the zip from http://www2.census.gov/acs2010_5yr/pums/csv_pus.zip and put 'ss10pusa.csv' in ../examples/data/ss10pusa.csv.
+To run the super huge benchmark (3.6GB), you'll need to download the zip from http://www2.census.gov/acs2010_5yr/pums/csv_pus.zip and put `ss10pusa.csv` in `../examples/data/ss10pusa.csv`.

 Then compile and run: